avkcode/container-tools/README.md

 ## Bootstrapping

 [firecracker-sandbox](https://github.com/avkcode/firecracker-sandbox) is a complimentary project.
-Can you use for clean room bootstrapping:
+It can be used for clean room bootstrapping, to avoid supply chain "contamination".

 1. git clone https://github.com/avkcode/firecracker-sandbox.git

 Firecracker requires bootable rootfs image and Linux Kernel.
 To create rootfs and download prebuilt Kernel execute `create-debian-rootfs.sh`script: